apache/druid/docs/querying/sql.md

 > Apache Druid supports two query languages: Druid SQL and [native queries](querying.md).
 > This document describes the SQL language.

-You can query data in Druid datasources using Druid SQL.
-This topic describes the Druid SQL syntax and includes a brief description of the way [Druid handles SQL queries internally](#druid-SQL-internals).
+You can query data in Druid datasources using [Druid SQL](./sql.md).
+Druid translates SQL queries into its [native query language](./querying.md).
+To learn about translation and how to get the best performance from Druid SQL, see [SQL query translation](./sql-translation.md).

+Druid SQL planning occurs on the Broker.
+Set [Broker runtime properties](../configuration/index.md#sql) to configure the query plan and JDBC querying.

+For information on permissions needed to make SQL queries, see [Defining SQL permissions](../operations/security-user-auth.md#sql-permissions).

+This topic introduces Druid SQL syntax.
-For more information see:
+For more information and SQL querying options see:
 - [Data types](./sql-data-types.md) for a list of supported data types for Druid columns.
 - [Aggregation functions](./sql-aggregations.md) for a list o aggregation functions available for Druid SQL SELECT statements.
 - [Scalar functions](./sql-scalar.md) for Druid SQL scalar functions including numeric and string functions, IP address functions, Sketch functions, and more.